First visit: 3 November 1847 – 13 July 1848

 Allow me to turn to your newspaper as to one which concerns itself exclusively with musical matters, to express in a few words feelings that are very natural after the welcome I have received in London.
 I am leaving and going back to the country that is still called France and which after all is my country.
 I will find out how a musician can live or how long he takes to die amidst the ruins under which the flower of art is crushed and buried.
 Whatever the duration of the torture that awaits me I will preserve to the end the most grateful memory of your excellent and talented musicians, of your intelligent and attentive public, and of our colleagues in the press who have consistently supported me in such a noble way.

-I am doubly happy to have been able to admire in them these fine qualities of kindness, talent, and intelligent attentiveness allied to critical integrity.
-They are the manifest signs of a genuine love of art and they must reassure all the friends of this poor great art about its future, by giving them the certainty that you will not allow it die.
+I am doubly happy to have been able to admire in them those fine qualities of kindness, talent, and intelligent attentiveness allied to critical integrity.
+They are the manifest signs of a genuine love of art, and they must reassure all the friends of this poor great art about its future, by giving them the certainty that you will not allow it die.
 The personal aspect is thus merely secondary, for, believe me, I love music much more than I love my music, and I wish I had had more often the opportunity to demonstrate this.

 Yes, our muse, terrified at the dreadful screams which echo from one end of the continent to the other, seems to me assured of a refuge in England.
 Her hospitality will be the more splendid the more frequently the host remembers that one of its sons is the greatest of poets, that music is one of the different forms of poetry, and that on the same freedom that Shakespeare used in his immortal conceptions depends the entire development of the music of the future.